NickCis/nckweb.com.ar/content/blog/you-dont-want-to-keep-all-of-your-eggs-in-one-basket-razzle-plugin/index.md

 ## Web bundle

-As far as configuration for web bundle is concerned, only two things has to be done:
+As far as configuration for web bundle is concerned, only two things have to be done:

 1. Generate one bundle per device
 2. Replace modules with device specific ones